WonderfulToolchain/wonderful-i8086/libws/doc/calling_convention.md

 ## Function parameter passing

-For typical functions, the first three arguments or words, whichever comes first, will be passed via the registers `AX`, `DX` and `CX`, in this order.
-The remaining arguments will be pushed onto the stack.
-Conversely, for functions with *variable arguments*, all arguments will be pushed onto the stack.
+For typical functions, the first three arguments or words, whichever comes first, are passed via the registers `AX`, `DX` and `CX`, in this order.
+Bytes are passed via `AL`, `DL` and `CL`.
+The remaining arguments are pushed onto the stack.

+Arguments are not split between registers and stack.
+A far pointer, or 32-bit integer, will be passed via `DX:AX`, `CX:DX`, or entirely on the stack.

+For functions with *variable arguments*, all arguments are pushed onto the stack.
 It is the callee's responsibility to remove arguments off the stack.

 For example, the following function signature: